void-linux/void-docs/README.md

 - `perl`
 - `perl-JSON`

-In order to build ans install everything, set the `PREFIX` and `DESTDIR` environment variables to appropriate values and run `res/build.sh` followed by `res/install.sh`.
+In order to build and install these files, set the `PREFIX` and `DESTDIR` environment variables to appropriate values and run `res/build.sh` followed by `res/install.sh`.